-Helen trained as a Nutritional Therapist after recovering from Chronic Fatigue Syndrome twenty years ago.
+Helen trained as a Nutritional Therapist after recovering from Chronic Fatigue Syndrome over twenty years ago.
 She recovered by following nutritional advice and information initially from a health magazine article, then from more in depth research.
 The strict diet and supplements brought her energy back to normal after about 6 months.
 The experience taught her that what we eat can have a profound effect on our health, how we live our lives and that nutrition is a very powerful therapy.
 Helen’s interest in nutrition combines a science perspective as well as wholistic and naturopathic aspects of nutrition.
 She studied Naturopathic Nutrition with Dr Laurence Plaskett, a well respected chemist who had worked in the food industry but then widened his perspectives to apply naturopathic principles to health when a member of his family became ill.
 As a result of his experience he trained in nutrition and combined his scientific knowledge with the naturopathic principles in the college he founded.

-Helen recently found out she is a coeliac and so now has personal experience of the challenges of living a gluten-free lifestyle!
+Helen was diagnosed with coeliac disease in 2016 and so now has personal experience of the challenges of living a gluten-free lifestyle!
 She can empathise with the need for restrictive diets and help with ideas and suggestions for living well with health problems.

 Naturopathic nutrition works with the body’s natural healing processes to facilitate recovery to health of the whole body.

 Helen has worked as a Nutritional Therapist at Penny Brohn Cancer Care (formerly the Bristol Cancer Help Centre) in Bristol from 2002 to 2014.
 The Bristol Approach aims to support people with cancer while undergoing treatment, and to live well with cancer.
 For more information see Penny Brohn Cancer Care

 Naturopathic Nutritional Therapy: